Peroxisome proliferator-activated receptor: Physiological function

 All PPARs heterodimerize with the retinoid X receptor (RXR) and bind to specific regions on the DNA of target genes.
 These DNA sequences are termed PPREs (peroxisome proliferator hormone response elements).
 The DNA consensus sequence is AGGTCANAGGTCA, with N being any nucleotide.
 In general, this sequence occurs in the promoter region of a gene, and, when the PPAR binds its ligand, transcription of target genes is increased or decreased, depending on the gene.
 The RXR also forms a heterodimer with a number of other receptors (e.g., vitamin D and thyroid hormone).

 The function of PPARs is modified by the precise shape of their ligand-binding domain (see below) induced by ligand binding and by a number of coactivator and corepressor proteins, the presence of which can stimulate or inhibit receptor function, respectively.

 Endogenous ligands for the PPARs include free fatty acids, eicosanoids and Vitamin B3.
 PPARγ is activated by PGJ_{2} (a prostaglandin) and certain members of the 5-HETE family of arachidonic acid metabolites including 5-oxo-15(S)-HETE and 5-oxo-ETE.
 In contrast, PPARα is activated by leukotriene B_{4}.
 Certain members of the 15-hydroxyeicosatetraenoic acid family of arachidonic acid metabolites, including 15(S)-HETE, 15(R)-HETE, and 15-HpETE activate to varying degrees PPAR alpha, beta/delta, and gamma.
 In addition, PPARγ was reported to be involved in cancer pathogenesis and growth.
 PPARγ activation by agonist RS5444 may inhibit anaplastic thyroid cancer growth.
 See for a review and critique of the roles of PPAR gamma in cancer.

 Genetics

-The three main forms of PPAR are transcribed from different genes:
+The three main forms of PPAR are transcribed from different genes in humans: